sontek/sontek_net/sontek-frontend/posts/2023/eks_cluster_games_ctf.md

 An error occurred (AccessDeniedException) when calling the ListClusters operation: User: arn:aws:sts::688655246681:assumed-role/eks-challenge-cluster-nodegroup-NodeInstanceRole/i-0cb922c6673973282 is not authorized to perform: eks:ListClusters on resource: arn:aws:eks:us-west-1:688655246681:cluster/*
 ```

-So they haven't given us much to go on at all here.
+So they have not given us much to go on at all here.
 The role itself *might* be
 a clue but that is relying on them being consistent with their naming:

 ```
 arn:aws:sts::688655246681:assumed-role/eks-challenge-cluster-nodegroup-NodeInstanceRole/
 ```

-The cluster name *might* be `eks-challenge-cluster` based on that but I can't
+The cluster name *might* be `eks-challenge-cluster` based on that but I cannot
 guarantee that.
-Lets check its security groups:
+Let us check its security groups:

 ```bash
 ❯ curl -sS http://169.254.169.254/latest/meta-data/security-groups;echo
 eks-cluster-sg-eks-challenge-cluster-963543728
 ```

 The name is there again.
-I don't feel good about not having more details but it
+I do not feel good about not having more details but it
 is at least worth trying it:

 ```bash